-Dear Friends,
+Dear Friends.

-On behalf of Michigan's fair industry, welcome to the 2023 county fair season!
+On behalf of Michigan's fair industry, welcome to the 2024 county fair season!

-Millions of people attend Michigan's county fairs each year.
-I'm confident fairgoers will continue to enjoy the sights, sounds and activities that have become an annual tradition for many of us.
+Millions of people attend Michigan's county fairs each year, enjoying the sights, sounds, and activities that have become an annual tradition across the state.

-Michigan's county fairs are an important part of our state's growing food and agriculture industry, helping to maintain a much-needed connection to rural traditions while highlighting modern agriculture practices.
-Our state's 85 local, county, and state fairs provide safe, family-friendly entertainment and celebrate the bounty of our agricultural harvest.
+Michigan's county fairs are cornerstones of social and cultural community identity.
+These annual events bring people together and maintain essential connections to rural traditions at a time when people are increasingly disconnected from agriculture and food production.
+Our state's 85 local, county, and state fairs provide safe, family-friendly entertainment and celebrate our important agricultural heritage.